fleek-platform/fleek-next/README.md

 ## Additional Options

-The `build` command supports several options to customize the build and deployment process:
+The `deploy` command supports several options to customize the build and deployment process:

 - `-d, --dryrun`: Builds the Next.js app without deploying it to Fleek.
 Defaults to `false`.
 - `-p, --project-path <path>`: The path to your Next.js project's root directory.
 Defaults to the path where the command is run.